Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/debuggable_fsbl/debuggable-fsbl.md

-# Creating Debuggable First Stage Boot Loader
+# Creating a Debuggable First Stage Boot Loader

-First Stage Boot Loader (FSBL) can initialize the SoC device, load the required application or data to memory and launch applications on the target CPU core.
-One FSBL has been provided in the Vitis platform project, if you enabled creating boot components while creating the platform project, but you are free to create additional FSBL applications as general applications for further modification or debugging purposes.
+First Stage Boot Loader (FSBL) can initialize the SoC device, load the required application or data to memory, and launch applications on the target CPU core.
+An FSBL is provided in the Vitis platform project (if you enabled creating boot components while creating the platform project), but you are free to create additional FSBL applications as general applications for further modification or debugging purposes.

-## Enable Detailed Prints in FSBL
+## Enabling Detailed Prints in FSBL

-Sometimes you wish to understand more detailed info during the boot process, but you are not going to modify the FSBL source code.
-In this case, you can set FSBL to print more information, but you don't need to run FSBL in Vitis debugger.

-In this example, you will create an FSBL image targeted for Arm™ Cortex-A53 core 0, and update its properties to enable detailed print info.
+If you desire more detailed information during the boot process, but are not planning to modify the FSBL source code, you can set FSBL to print more information - but it is not necessary to run FSBL in Vitis debugger.
+In this example, you will create an FSBL image targeted for Arm™ Cortex-A53 core 0 and update its properties to enable detailed print info.

 1. Launch the Vitis IDE if it is not already open.